mnot/I-D/http-grease/draft.md

 Grease values for HTTP request header fields consist of a field name and a field value.

 Grease field names SHOULD be hard to predict; e.g., they SHOULD NOT have any identifying prefix, suffix, or pattern.
 However, they MUST NOT be likely to conflict with unregistered or future field names, and the grease coordinator MUST avoid potentially offensive or confusing terms.
-They also MUST conform to the syntactic requirements for field names in HTTP ({!I-D.ietf-httpbis-semantics}, Section 4.3).
+They also MUST conform to the syntactic requirements for field names in HTTP ({{!I-D.ietf-httpbis-semantics}}, Section 4.3).

 This can be achieved in different ways (which SHOULD vary from time to time), for example: